kilroy-code/flexstore/README.md

   if (!tag) { // If there isn't a tag from last time...
     const username = prompt("Your existing username?
 Blank for none.");
     let existingAuthor = username && await users.find({name: username});
-    // ...if username provided and it exists, try to authorize it on this machine, ... if (existingAuthor) {
+    // If username provided and it exists, try to authorize it on this machine: if (existingAuthor) {
       // ...which will call Credentials.getUserDeviceSecret and check the answer. await Credentials.authorizeAuthor(existingAuthor).catch(_ => existingAuthor = null);